- Phone: (610)648-0707

 Who is working with my child?

 The Youth Ministry Program includes adults and parents drawn from the Covenant Presbyterian Church staff and congregation.
-All adults involved in our Youth Ministry Program have completed Covenant’s Guardian Certification, which includes completing a training seminar and a background check.
-You can find more information about the Youth Leadership team here.
+All adults involved in our Youth Ministry Program have completed Covenant’s Guardian Certification in compliance with Pennsylvania regulations.
+You can find more information about the Youth Directors here.

 What happens at a typical youth group meeting?